arow-oss/arow.info-blog/preprocessed-site/posts/2015-12-17-purescript-intro.markdown

 SlamData is providing an open source, visualization solution for NoSQL data.
 PureScript is being used in the frontend for visualization of data.
-SlamData is currently employing three full-time PureScript developers.[^3]
+SlamData is currently employing four full-time PureScript developers.

 ### People